 - We define the “tags” property, and provide a tag named “event_subscriber”.
 This is how the service is registered as an event subscriber with the globally available dispatcher.

-Now we only need to write the event subscriber class.
+Now we need to write the event subscriber class.
 There are a few requirements for this class we want to make sure we do:

-- Should extend the
+- Should implement the